packup provides 2 subcommands

 The command currently supports the following options.

 $ packup serve -h Usage: packup serve [options] <input...> Starts a development server Options: -p, --port <port> Sets the port to serve on.
 Default is 1234. --livereload-port Sets the port for live reloading.
 Default is 35729. -s, --static-dir <dir> The directory for static files.
-The files here are served as is. -o, --open Automatically opens in specified browser. --log-level <level> Sets the log level. "error", "warn", "info", "debug" or "trace".
+The files here are served as is. --static-dist-prefix <prefix> The prefix for static files in the destination. --public-url <prefix> The path prefix for urls.
+Default is ".". -o, --open Automatically opens in specified browser. --log-level <level> Sets the log level. "error", "warn", "info", "debug" or "trace".
 Default is "info". -h, --help Displays help for command.

 serve is the default command of